Your cart is currently empty!

 The suitability of a material for laser welding depends on its physical properties, including melting temperature, albedo, thermal conductivity, and its propensity to melt without charring.
 For highly reflective materials, significant experience and careful laser frequency selection may be required.

-Challenges Associated with Laser Welding Thin Materials
+Challenges Associated with Welding Thin Materials

 1. Material Selection: